 It is usually caused by...

-Benign enhancing foramen magnum lesions have been anecdotally seen by radiologists for years but only recently described as an incidental finding in a typical location in the foramen magnum just behind the vertebral artery.
-Although the precise nature of this finding has not been entirely elucid...
+Benign enhancing foramen magnum lesions, also described as high signal lesions, have been anecdotally seen by radiologists for years but only recently described as an incidental finding on 3D FLAIR MRI in a typical location in the foramen magnum just posterior to the intradural vertebral artery....

 Benign enlargement of the subarachnoid spaces in infancy (BESS or BESSI) also known as benign external hydrocephalus (BEH) is, as per the name, a benign enlargement of the subarachnoid spaces in infants.
 It usually involves the frontal lobe subarachnoid spaces, and it is characterized clinically...